Update: A year after I wrote this post, Dr. Chunyu Han was discredited.

 Going back to the above article, the following quote from Dr. Han is very encouraging:

 That is huge.
-We all know how difficult it is to recover long-lost hair.
-Yet this respected scientist whose work is now being discussed in detail at universities such as MIT suggests that his solution will be very simple.
+We all know how difficult it is to recover hair that has been lost for a long time.
+Yet, this respected scientist whose work is now being discussed in detail at universities such as MIT suggests this is not true.
 It should be noted that Dr. Han also states the following:

 — I cannot believe that an esteemed scientist such as Dr. Han is discussing how his new gene modification technique could cure hair loss.
-It is close to impossible that the main scientists behind CRISPR or any other such breakthrough technologies in the western world would ever focus significant time on a cosmetic problem (in fact people would start to doubt there credibility if they shifted focus aways from diseases to cosmetic problems).
+The lead scientists behind CRISPR or any other such breakthrough technologies in the western world would never focus significant time on a cosmetic problem.
+In fact people would start to doubt there credibility if they shifted focus away from major diseases to cosmetic problems.

-— Even more surprising, Dr. Han is not losing his hair, so does not have a personal interest in the subject as is the case with someone such as Dr. Angela Christiano.
+— Even more surprising, Dr. Han is not losing his hair, so does not have a personal interest in the subject.
 Of course I am not complaining about any of this.
 It is very pleasing that a renowned scientist is focusing global media attention on hair loss.

 — It is also wonderful news that Dr. Han’s NgAgo discovery could reduce the significance of the patent controversy (and even worse, a potential patent monopoly) that the western world has become obsessed with when it comes to CRISPR.
 Also see this 2014 article on the original controversy.